vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/aws_ec2_default_security_group_traffic/README.md

 # Configure default Security Group to restrict all access

-This job removes default Security Group Ingress and Egress Rules to restrict all access.
+This job removes all the Ingress and Egress Rules of a default Security Group to restrict all access.

 ### Applicable Rule